Honey vs Sugar: The Sweet Dilemma Your Glucose Does Not Expect

 The chemical profile of honey and its impact on sweetener development ๐Ÿงช

 In the technological field, raw honey is of interest for its antioxidants, which could offer protection against diseases.
 However, replicating its properties in artificial sweeteners is complex.
 The proportion of glucose and fructose varies depending on flowering and processing, affecting the GI.
 While sidra honey has a low GI, Greek thyme honey spikes levels.
-Phenolic acids and flavonoids add a plus, but they don't compensate for its caloric load.
+Phenolic acids and flavonoids add a plus, but they do not compensate for its caloric load.

 Raw honey: the superfood your baby shouldn't even smell ๐Ÿผ